 What is Outsourcing?

 Outsourcing is a strategic process of handing over a task to someone outside an organization on a project-to-project basis.
 In other words, a business pays the money and communicates their requirements, and the outsourced agency does the job for them.

 It is similar to hiring an architect to build a house.
 The landowner pays the money and communicates how they want it to look, and the architect delivers a product that meets client expectations.

 The two business entities sign an agreement that mentions the deliverables and other standard formalities.

 According to a Deloitte report, the significant objectives of outsourcing include:

 Outsourcing is considered an entrenched business practice that acts as a key to enable digital transformation.
-Every business hoping to increase its value proposition considers outsourcing as a go-to option.
+Every business hoping to increase its value proposition considers hiring an IT outsourcing service as a go-to option.

 What are the Different Types of Outsourcing?

 Before a business chooses to outsource, it becomes imperative to understand different types of outsourcing, which include:

 Onshore outsourcing is about assigning a task/job to a third-party provider residing in the same country.
 In this case, the business can consider arranging face-to-face meetings weekly or monthly to discuss the requirements, work status, and other project management details.